Ask Us Options

 Text: (760) 239-5106

-Welcome!
 This guide is intended for faculty/staff researchers who are planning or overseeing research projects that involve the collection of data, including investigators with planned or active externally funded sponsored projects who are looking for resources on data management.
+The image below illustrates one example of a data management lifecycle.
+It is essential to remember that data management is important throughout the entire research process, not just in the planning phase.

 Data Management is the process by which researchers plan to collect, store, archive, and ultimately share their research data.
 Many questions related to Data Management have long been issues researchers are trained to address through the course of their work: